 What time is best to visit Nainital?

 Never visit this place in peak summer if you want to get the maximum benefit out of this place.
-The price of everything will be ridiculously high and place will be flooded with tourists who actually come to this place to find some peace but end up spending hours in traffic.
+The price of everything will be ridiculously high and the place will be flooded with tourists who actually come to this place to find some peace but end up spending hours in traffic.

 The reason being the summer of Delhi.
 So rather visit this place in winter between November to March as the crowd will be less and you will get good service at a dirt-cheap price.